The "Sultaness of the West" is the unofficial capital of Puerto Rico’s west coast.

-Considered the “capital” of the West Coast, Mayagüez is the third largest city in Puerto Rico and is known as La Sultana del Oeste (“The Sultaness of the West”), Ciudad de las Aguas Puras (“City of Pure Waters”) and Ciudad del Mango (“City of the Mango”).
+Mayagüez is the third-largest city in Puerto Rico and has many nicknames, including La Sultana del Oeste (The Sultaness of the West), Ciudad de las Aguas Puras (City of Pure Waters), and Ciudad del Mangó (City of the Mango).

-Another beloved Mayagüez landmark is Teatro Yagüez (Yaguez Theatre).
-Listed on the U.S. National Register of Historic Places, this beautifully restored theatre is an active performing arts center.
+Another beloved Mayagüez landmark is Teatro Yagüez (Yagüez Theatre).
+Listed on the U.S. National Register of Historic Places, this beautifully restored theater is an active performing arts center.

 Spectacular Scuba Diving

-Mayagüez is also an excellent launching point to experience some of Puerto Rico’s best scuba diving locations, one of which is Isla de Mona, an uninhabited, 13,500-acre island about 45 miles off the coast (about a 6 hour boat ride).
-Here you’ll experience clear, blue waters, brightly colored coral reefs, abundant sea life and visibility of up to 150 ft.
+Mayagüez is also an excellent launching point to experience some of Puerto Rico’s best scuba diving locations, such as Isla de Mona.
+It takes several hours to reach the island, but once there you’ll experience clear, blue waters, brightly colored coral reefs, abundant sea life, and visibility of up to 150 feet.
 This trip is recommended for experienced divers, and trips of two to three days are recommended.
-Permits are required to camp on the island, and can be obtained through the Departmento de Recursos Naturales y Ambientales (DNRA) at 787-999-2200 or by visiting their offices in Mayagüez.
+Permits are required to camp on the island and can be obtained through the Departmento de Recursos Naturales y Ambientales (DNRA) at 787-999-2200 or by visiting their offices in Mayagüez.